Accounting Schools in Texas

 - International accounting and financial reporting

-Once the requisite education has been completed, candidates should submit the Application of Intent Package to obtain approval to sit for the Uniform CPA Exam in Texas.
+Once the requisite education has been completed, candidates should submit the Application of Intent package to obtain approval to sit for the Uniform CPA Exam in Texas.
 Approved applicants will receive further instructions on scheduling the Uniform CPA Exam.
 Note that candidates must sit for at least one section of the Uniform CPA Exam within two years of submitting this application.

-3. Complete the FAST fingerprint background check.
+3. Complete national and state fingerprint background checks.

-4. Pass the Uniform CPA Examination.
+4. Submit the Eligibility Application and pass the Uniform CPA Examination.

 5. Accumulate the required hours of experience.

 All candidates for CPA licensure in Texas must complete the required work experience to qualify for a license.
 Candidates must complete one year of full-time experience, which is no fewer than 2,000 hours.
 Applicants also have the option to complete their hours part time on a timeline between one and three years.
 In all cases, the experience must be performed under the supervision of a CPA who has experience in the non-routine accounting area where the candidate is working.
 Experience hours may only be counted in specific roles and areas; more details can be found on the TSBPA website.